Walnuts. Sugar. That’s pretty much all you need to make candied walnuts! A dash of salt helps too.

 You can even add a sprinkle of minced rosemary or a dash of cinnamon when you stir in the walnuts for some extra holiday flavor.

 Other times of year, candied walnuts are a fine addition to lunch salads, mixed into bowls of yogurt, or sprinkled over ice cream.
-They’re also a nice snack to have in your bag when traveling.
+They’re also a convenient snack to have in your bag when traveling.

 Mix it Up!

 Don’t like walnuts?
 Use pecans, almonds, or any other nut instead.